mn-pollinators/pollinator-facts/src/facts/meadow-blazingstar.md

   name: Minnesota Zoo
 category: habitat
 ---
 In late summer and early fall, Meadow Blazingstar is the preferred plant for Monarch butterflies.
-Before migrating to Mexico for the winter Monarch butterflies load up on energy by using the plant’s rich nectar.
+Before migrating to Mexico for the winter, Monarch butterflies load up on energy by using the plant’s rich nectar.